ipfs-cluster/ipfs-cluster-website/content/documentation/guides/consensus.md

 * Managing the Cluster peerset: performing the necessary operation to add or remove peers from the Cluster.
 * Setting peer trust: defining which peers are trusted to perform actions and access local RPC endpoints.

-IPFS Cluster offers two "consensus component" options and the users are forced to make a mandatory choice when starting a cluster peer by providing either `--consensus crdt` or `--consensus raft`.
+IPFS Cluster offers two "consensus component" options and the users are forced to make a choice when initializing a cluster peer by providing either `--consensus crdt` or `--consensus raft` to the `init` command.

 For offline cluster pinset management check the [Data, backups and recovery section](/documentation/guides/backups).

 ## CRDT

-`crdt` is an implementation of the Cluster's "consensus component" based on an ipfs-powered distributed key-value store.
+`crdt` is the default implementation of the Cluster's "consensus component" based on an ipfs-powered distributed key-value store.
 It:

 * Publishes updates to the pinset via libp2p-pubsub (GossipSub), locates and exchange data via [ipfs-lite](https://github.com/ipfs/ipfs-lite) (dht+bitswap).
 * Stores all persistent data on a local BadgerDB datastore in the `.ipfs-cluster/badger` folder.